Safest Caribbean Islands to Visit in 2024 – What is The Best One?

 About 1 million tourists visit Barbados every year.
 This eastern Caribbean island is the perfect place to enjoy relaxation on the breathtaking beaches.
 Moreover, it is also an independent British Commonwealth nation.
 So, the official language is English, which eliminates the language barrier.

 We recommend you be careful walking alone outside your resort.
 In addition, we have to mention that you have to avoid wearing camouflage.
-There is a law that you must not wear camo clothes because it is illegal in Barbados.
+There is a law that prohibits you from wearing camo clothes because it is illegal in Barbados.
 Probably the reason for this is not to confuse civilians with patrol soldiers.

 Saint Martin